tahanaqvi14/Shopping-App/README.md

 No need to install any module.

 ## Instruction 1
-There is no user logged in at the start so you are free to make a new account.
+No account is created.
+Feel free to make an account.

 ## Instruction 2
 Download the file "App" and folders "images","Userbasicdata" and "Userdata".
 Place these file and folders in the same folder.